carlos-pm-barros/non-functional-tests/README.md

 **There are other metrics, but these give us a clinical view into the context of delivering quality to any application with incredible delivery!**

+## What are the requirements for running the performance test?

+In order to perform performance tests, it is important to have in mind a pre-defined sequence of steps to follow, so that we can guarantee the accuracy and usefulness of the results.
+Below are the main requirements that, in my understanding, are important for performing performance tests:

+1. Clear Definition of Objectives
+2. Appropriate Test Environment
+3. Appropriate Test Tools
+4. Detailed Test Plans
+5. Realistic Data
+6. Continuous Monitoring
+7. Analysis of Results
+8. Repeatability and Validation
+9. Documentation and Reporting

 ## Some types of performance tests

 **Load Testing**